American’s love for cheeses has doubled over the past four decades, from 16 pounds to 37 pounds — that’s almost the weight of a 5-year-old kid.

 However, this doesn’t mean the lower the calorie, the healthier it is.
 Some of the healthiest cheeses are high in calories, but their impressive nutrient profiles outdid the downside of calories.

-Cheese, like any other foods, has its pros and cons, depending on what types of cheese you eat and how you eat it.
+Cheese, like any other food, has its pros and cons, depending on what types of cheese you eat and how you eat it.

 It’s useful to know the pros and cons of cheese so you can decide whether cheese supports your health goals or not.

-Your health is far more determined by getting in the good stuff (nutrients), than cutting out the bad stuff.— Eric Edmeades, Author of Mindvalley’s WildFit Program
+Your health is far more determined by getting in the good stuff (nutrients) than cutting out the bad stuff.— Eric Edmeades, trainer of Mindvalley’s WILDFIT Quest

 Is cheese good for you?

-Before we get to the list of the healthiest cheeses, here are 3 reasons why cheese is good for you.
+Before we get to the list of the healthiest cheeses, here are three reasons why cheese is good for you.

 Cheese, like other dairy products, is a good source of calcium.